Industrial Wastewater and Effluent Limitation Guidelines

 "EPA and the nation have made great strides in reducing the pollutants in wastewater discharged from point sources, such as industrial facilities, since the Clean Water Act was passed.
 EPA's effluent guidelines program has been key in contributing to these results by establishing national uniform limits on pollutant discharges for various industrial categories.
 Progress within the program has slowed, however, and numerous effluent guidelines for particular industrial categories have not been revised for 2 or 3 decades, although the act calls for EPA to routinely review its effluent guidelines and update or add to them as appropriate" ~ Government Accountability Office (GAO).

 WaterProfessionals® suggests manufacturers take a moment to check the current ELGs for your industry and ensure your wastewater treatment system is operating in compliance.
 The EPA also has several Effluent Limitation Guidelines under development that will impact 5 additional industries, bringing the total regulated industry count up to 62.
 These industries are: Chlorine and Chlorinated Hydrocarbon; Construction and Development; Dental Amalgam; Steam Electric Power Generation; and Unconventional Oil and Gas Extraction.
-A proposed rule for regulating wastewater contaminants and establishing ELGs for the Steam and Electric Power Generating industry was recently released on June 7, 2013.
+On September 30, 2015 the EPA finalized rules revising the regulations for the Steam Electric Power Generating category

 For assistance in implementing a custom wastewater treatment system, or industrial water filtration system, contact the WaterProfessionals®.
 We have four convenient locations in the Southeast: Greenville, South Carolina; Asheville, North Carolina; Knoxville, Tennessee and the Tri-Cities, Tennessee area.
 From these locations we serve manufacturing facilities throughout North America.